 Stock of wide range of sizes currently available 1 litre in collections of 4 plants or more up to 20 litre

 3 litre stock are looking good

-5 litre stock - next batch ready in 2020
+5 litre stock - some ready now, more again late Spring

-12 litre stock - grown on for 2 more years - heavy duty stock with sturdy trunks 2.4m up to 3.2m tall around 12-14cm girth
+12 litre stock - grown on for 2 more years - heavy duty stock with sturdy trunks at around 3.3m+ tall around 10-12-14cm girth